TongilKim/Pet-Sitter-App/README.md

 * [Features](#Features)

 # About
 A website that makes it easier for dog owners to find a dog sitter in real-time.
 It's an easy-to-use website that helps dog owners find dog sitters they need it most.
-We want dog owners feel secure, comfortable and at ease with their decision to book a dog sitter.
+We want dog owners to feel secure, comfortable and at ease with their decision to book a dog sitter.
 Also, the website allows anyone to join a dog sitter role to make extra money.

 ### Technology Stack